tijana-zrnic/tijana-zrnic.github.io/stats357/index.md

 Homework (40%): four biweekly problem sets with math and coding problems\
 Frontier lecture presentation (10%): one ~10 minute group presentation of a paper you will choose\
 Final project (50%): group final project on a topic broadly related to the class

+---

+## Logistics

+Homework and lecture slides will be distributed on Canvas.
+For homework submissions, we will use Gradescope.
+For Q&A and class-related discussions, we will use Ed.